I don’t know why I paint but I know it’s important.

 I paint from my experience of the world.
 That is to say, I paint from the random multi-vehicle collisions of experience, memory, association, and imagination which are our lives.
 Painting itself doesn’t do much to clarify anything, but it lets me have fun with the wreckage.

-For me a picture works when it becomes more than the sum of its parts, when it suddenly becomes a mystery to me.
+For me a picture is successful when it becomes more than the sum of its parts, when it suddenly becomes a mystery even (or especially) to me.
 That’s what I work for.
 I work to make pictures that are compelling but unresolvable.
 That’s the best reflection of life I can make.
-I’m not telling a story.
-I’m establishing a perimeter.

 ‘You see, I look at my paintings, speculate about them.
 They baffle me, too.
 That’s all I’m painting for.” – Philip Guston